Trend line (technical analysis)

 However, time periods can also be viewed in terms of years.
 For example, below is a chart of the S&P 500 since the earliest data point until April 2008.
 While the Oracle example above uses a linear scale of price changes, long term data is more often viewed as logarithmic: e.g. the changes are really an attempt to approximate percentage changes than pure numerical value.

 Trend lines are typically used with price charts, however they can also be used with a range of technical analysis charts such as MACD and RSI.
 Trend lines can be used to identify positive and negative trending charts, whereby a positive trending chart forms an upsloping line when the support and the resistance pivots points are aligned, and a negative trending chart forms a downsloping line when the support and resistance pivot points are aligned.

 Trend lines are used in many ways by traders.
 If a stock price is moving between support and resistance trend lines, then a basic investment strategy commonly used by traders, is to buy a stock at support and sell at resistance, then short at resistance and cover the short at support.
 The logic behind this, is that when the price returns to an existing principal trend line it may be an opportunity to open new positions in the direction of the trend, in the belief that the trend line will hold and the trend will continue further.
-A second way is that when price action breaks through the principal trend line of an existing trend, it is evidence that the trend may or may not be going to fail, and a trader may consider trading in the opposite direction to the existing trend, or exiting positions in the direction of the trend.